-Tania Clabel Development (Cont) Students will Spring Term I Topic: Global Development (Cont.)
-Students will progress from the initial study of development to build an understanding of the role played by Sustainable Development Goals (SDGs).
+Topic: Global Development (Cont.)
+Students will: Spring Term 1 Students will progress from the initial study of development to build an understanding of the role played by Sustainable Development Goals.
 This will include: Knowing what the 17 SDGs are and their purpose.
 Applying their knowledge of the SDGs to specific case study examples to evaluate their success.
-Students will: Work with geographical development data to perform basic calculations.
+Work with geographical development data to perform basic calculations.
 Read a variety of geographical texts to extract and categorise ideas.
 Study images of unfamiliar places and events to grow their understanding of the interaction between humans and natural processes.
 Write extended prose to describe, explain and evaluate their learning.
-Spring Term 2 Topic: Sustainable Transport We all need to get around, but this unit will introduce students to the impact our methods of transport can have.
+Topic: Sustainable Transport Students will: Spring Term 2 We all need to get around, but this unit will introduce students to the impact our methods of transport can have.
 This will include: Which modes of transport emit the greatest amount of greenhouse gas emissions?
 The impact of air travel and how it could become more sustainable in the future.
 The impact of emissions from cars and how we could make personal transport more sustainable in the future.
-Students will: Use a variety of maps at a range of scales from regional to global to identify and analyse patterns.
+Use a variety of maps at a range of scales from regional to global to identify and analyse patterns.
 Work with geographical data to perform basic calculations.
 Read a variety of geographical texts to extract and categorise ideas.
 Study images of unfamiliar places and events to grow their global understanding of the world.
 Write extended prose to describe, explain and evaluate their learning.
-Summer Term I Topic: The Middle East In this place study, students will learn more about this region of the world.
+Topic: The Middle East Students will: Summer Term 1 In this place study, students will learn more about this region of the world.
 This will include: The urban and physical geography of the Middle East region.
 The climate of the Middle East region.
 The demography of the Middle East region.
 The issue of water security in the Middle East region.
 How conflict affects the Middle East.
-A case study exploring how Saudi Arabia is trying to diversify its future economy away from oil Students will: Use a variety of maps at a range of scales from regional to global to identify and analyse patterns with a focus on the Middle East.
+A case study exploring how Saudi Arabia is trying to diversify its future economy away from oil.
+Use a variety of maps at a range of scales from regional to global to identify and analyse patterns with a focus on the Middle East.
 Work with geographical data to perform basic calculations.
 Read a variety of geographical texts to extract and categorise ideas.
 Study images of unfamiliar places and events to grow their global understanding of the world.
 Write extended prose to describe, explain and evaluate their learning.

-Summer term 2 oil.
-Topic: Changing Climate The final lessons of Y9 will focus on the challenge presented by climate change.
-We will be teaching the first topic of the GCSE course and students who have selected GCSE Geography will begin working in their Key Stage Four books.
-This will help their transition to Y10 in September.
-The course will include: • How is our climate changing • What is the evidence for climate change • Natural causes of climate change • Human causes of climate change • Global impacts of climate change • UK impacts of climate change Students will: Use a variety of maps at a range of scales from regional to global to identify and analyse patterns.
-Work with geographical data to perform basic calculations and assess the impact of climate change on our planet.
-Read a variety of geographical texts to extract and categorise ideas.
-Study images of unfamiliar places and events to grow their global understanding of the world.
-Write extended prose to describe, explain and evaluate their learning.
-Homework:
+Topic: Fix the Planet!
+Students will: Summer term 2 Having studied the challenges that planet Earth faces over the course of KS3, the final lessons of Y9 will look more closely at how we create a more sustainable future by focusing on solutions.
+This will include: Climate change Habitat and biodiversity loss Global migration Disease Use a variety of maps at a range of scales from regional to global to identify & analyse patterns.
+Work with geographical data to perform basic calculations & assess the impact of strategies to protect our planet.
+Read a variety of geographical texts to extract & categorise ideas.
+Study images of unfamiliar places & events to grow their global understanding of the world.
+Write extended prose to describe, explain & evaluate their learning.

-Homework will be set every three weeks.
+Homework: Homework will be set every three weeks.
 The homework will take the form of knowledge organiser tasks which will consolidate their learning up to that point and also provide a resource that can be used towards revision for their interim and formal assessments.
 There will also be a challenge task for students to extend their learning beyond the taught curriculum.